 I’m looking at the REPAYE program and am curious how the “shelter” portion of one’s expenses is subtracted (along with taxes) to arrive at discretionary income, which serves as the foundation for the 10% max payment.
 Do you simply provide a mortgage/renter’s statement to your lender?

 Mortgage, Rent and Discretionary Income

 Unfortunately, monthly bills don’t get factored into the “discretionary income calculation.
-This means that you do no need to submit your monthly mortgage or rent payments for your discretionary income calculation.
+This means that you do not need to submit your monthly mortgage or rent payments for your discretionary income calculation.
 The logic behind your question makes sense… more money spent on housing means less truly “discretionary” income.
 Sadly, this is not how the calculation is done.
-Whether you live in a very expensive area, such as San Fransisco or New York, your payment is calculated exactly the same as someone living in an area with a very low cost of living.
+Whether you live in a very expensive area, such as San Fransisco or New York, your payment is calculated the same as someone living in an area with a very low cost of living.

 The Government’s Idea of “Discretionary” Income

 The government defines discretionary income as the money you make above 150% of the poverty level.
 These numbers are the same for the 48 contiguous states.
 The only way the poverty level changes from one person to the next is based upon family size.
 Adding a child to the family will reduce student loan payments, but this approach is probably not the most efficient way to save money.

 The process is simple; you look at a table that has a number on it.
 Every dollar earned beyond 150% of the federal poverty level considered to be discretionary.

 For further reading, be sure to check out our guide to calculating your discretionary income.

 The gray area enters the equation when it comes to determining income…

 Even though the non-discretionary part of the calculation leaves no wiggle room, there are still ways to reduce your monthly student loan payment on the income-driven plans.